EvansSchoolPolicyAnalysisAndResearch/LSMS-Agricultural-Indicators-Code/Malawi IHS/Malawi IHS Wave 1/readme.md

 - **Known Issues:** None

 ### Use of Inorganic Fertilizer
-- **Description:** This dataset includes case_id and farmerid as a unique identifiers, whether or not the farmer use inorganic fertilizer, and farmer characteristics (age, gender, etc.)
+- **Description:** This dataset includes case_id and indiv as a unique identifiers, whether or not the farmer use inorganic fertilizer, and farmer characteristics (age, gender, etc.)
 - **Output:** Malawi_IHS_W1_off_farmer_fert_use.dta
 - **Coding Status:** ![Complete](https://placehold.co/15x15/c5f015/c5f015.png) `Complete`
-- **Known Issues:** Is farmerid the variable name we want?
+- **Known Issues:**

 ### Fertilizer Application Rate
 - **Description:** This dataset includes case_id as a unique identifier and a series of variables describing volume and rate of fertilizer applied (e.g. nitrogen, phosphate, potassium)